 Penalty: $5 000.

-[Regulation 12 amended in Gazette 11 Dec 1998 p.
+[Regulation 12 amended: Gazette 11 Dec 1998 p.
 6612.]

 13. Record of organic liquids received

 (1) The occupier of any premises on which there is an underground fuel tank must ensure that —

 (a) a record is made, as soon as practicable after any organic liquids are received at the premises, of the volume of liquids received and the date on which the liquids were received;